FAQ

 Tejas is pronounced teh-jus (a little bit like the last half of the word “courageous”).
 Tejas is a Sanskrit word and like many words from this poetic language, it carries several meanings.
 We like the translation “illumination” and in some contexts it refers to the essence of fire or transformation.

 Hey, we love music as much as anyone else (you should see James Tennant hit a dance floor), but we feel that the deeper and more powerful effects of yoga are made possible by reducing external stimulation.
+Of course feel free to play music at home you’d enjoy, however we do suggest trying a class without music and see how it goes.

 The tantric philosophy of yoga practice that we study and teach at Tejas Yoga offers the idea that the world itself, and everything in it, is inherently sacred.
 From this standpoint, it is hard to find something that isn’t spiritual.
 That being said, our group classes are intended to create space for everyone’s intentions for practice.
 So whether you’re here to ease your lower back pain, or connect with the divine, or somewhere in between, we simply want to give you the tools to take you where you’re looking to go.